JoVA: Unified Multimodal Learning for Joint Video-Audio Generation and Editing: Method

-To further enhance lip-speech synchronization, we introduce a targeted supervision strategy that emphasizes the mouth region during training.
-We first apply facial keypoint detection to the original video frames to localize the mouth region.
-Given the detected keypoints, we compute a bounding box that encompasses the mouth area in pixel space.
-This bounding box must then be mapped to the VAE latent space, which involves both spatial and temporal downsampling.
+While the unified architecture effectively handles general video-audio alignment, achieving fine-grained lip-speech synchronization for human-centric content requires targeted supervision.
+To address this, we introduce a localized strategy that emphasizes the mouth region during training.
+We first apply facial keypoint detection to the original video frames to localize the mouth region and extract a bounding box.
+This bounding box is then mapped to the VAE latent space through proportional spatial scaling and a sliding-window temporal downsampling to match the latent dimensions, yielding a precise mouth region mask \(\mathcal{M}\).
+More implementation details are given in the supplementary material.